 - The number of inactive IAM (Identity Access Management) Roles in your AWS account that may increase over time, making them unused or obsolete

-- Critical Activity Logs that determine which permissions were in use
+- Critical Activities that determine which permissions were in use

 Step 3: View the Detailed Statistics of Every Entity